-At December 31, 2016 the Fund had \$25,120,387 (2015: \$28,360,163) of redeemable share capital classified as equity.
-The capital of the Fund is represented by the net assets and can change significantly on a weekly basis as the Fund is subject to weekly subscriptions and redemptions at the discretion of the Directors.
-The Fund's objective when managing capital is to safeguard the Fund's ability to continue as a going concern in order to provide returns for holders of Class A shares and benefits for other stakeholders and to maintain a strong capital base to support the development of the investment activities of the Fund.
+At December 31, 2016 the Fund had \$9,655,397 (2015: 8,396,232) of redeemable share capital classified as equity.
+The capital of the Fund is represented by the net assets of the Fund.
+The amount of net assets can change significantly on a weekly basis as the Fund is subject to weekly subscriptions and redemptions at the discretion of the Directors.
+The Fund's objective when managing capital is to safeguard the Fund's ability to continue as a going concern in order to provide returns for holders of Class A Shares and benefits for other stakeholders and to maintain a strong capital base to support the development of the investment activities of the Fund.
 The Fund's policies with respect to managing its capital risk are discussed in Note 8 above.
 There were no changes in the policies and procedures during the year with respect to the Fund's approach to its redeemable share capital management.

-The Directors and Investment Manager monitor capital on the basis of the value of net assets.
+The Directors and Investment Manager monitor capital on the basis of the value of net assets of the Fund.